Cady Research Group

 Graduate Student

-Dwiti Krushna Das obtained his B.Sc. in Physics from UM-DAE Centre for Excellence in Basic Sciences, University of Mumbai and M.Sc. in Nanoscience and Nanotechnology from National Centre for Nanoscience and Nanotechnology, University of Mumbai.
+Dwiti Krushna Das obtained his BS in Physics from UM-DAE Centre for Excellence in Basic Sciences, University of Mumbai and MS in Nanoscience and Nanotechnology from National Centre for Nanoscience and Nanotechnology, University of Mumbai.
 His master’s research involved electrochemical sensors for detection of neurotransmitters.
 Currently he is pursuing PhD working on biosensors for detection of Lyme disease.
 His research interest lies in the field of Biosensors, Nanosensors and Neuroengineering.
 He also has interests in the fields of astronomy, physics, philosophy, photography and technology.

 Maximilian Liehr

-Maximilian Liehr, Ph.D.
+Maximilian Liehr, PhD

 Post Doctoral Researcher